reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 The `try-with-resources` is an exception handling mechanism that allows us to declare resources to be used within a Java `try-with-resources` block.
 When the execution leaves the `try-with-resources` block, the used resources are automatically closed in the correct order (whether the method successfully completes or any exceptions are thrown).
 We can use `try-with-resources` to close any resource that implements either `AutoCloseable` or `Closeable`.

-**Streams are `AutoCloseable` implementations and need to be closed if they are backed by files.** Hence, we have to declare them as resources in a `try-with-resources` statement as shown in the below code fragments.
+**Streams are `AutoCloseable` implementations and need to be closed if they are backed by files.**

 #### Example 1 revised using try-with-resources

+Let us now rewrite Example 1 with the try-with-resources statement as shown:

 ```java
 try (Stream<String> lines = Files